 For further details regarding Long-Term Disability insurance, read the summary of coverage from Prudential.

 Your premiums are determined by your gross salary and by whether you choose only the long-term disability coverage, or you elect to include the annuity premium benefit (APB) as well.
-The rate for long-term disability is $0.0019 per $100 of salary.
-The cost for the annuity premium benefit is $0.0009 per $100 of salary.
 To help determine your cost for coverage, we have provided a Long Term Disability Rate Sheet, which shows a table of pre-calculated costs based on income.
 You may also use the formulas below:

 Annuity Premium Benefit